 Sharpen your grammar, vocabulary, and other writing skills

 Although the essay writing exam’s exact scoring process is not known, most test-takers believe that everyone starts with perfect scores but are then given deductions based on how many grammar, punctuation, capitalization, and spelling mistakes that the evaluators can see.
+Professionals from dissertation help services recommend making a list of your own typical grammar errors you have done in the past, this way, when you start proofreading your essay, you will know what to look for first.

 By making sure that you have little-to-no mistakes, you can be sure to have many points, even if you think that your essay isn’t that good in terms of examples.